sergicollado/godotShapeTrails2D/README.md

 Active collisions check add a shape to an Area2D or StaticBody2D node added previously to Path2D Trail node.

-The second script "trail_maker" create an ArrayVector2d from  the target position coordinates, step distance check distance between points.
+The second script "trail_maker" create an ArrayVector2d from  the target position coordinates, step distance set distance between points.
-Need to be used in Node2D node, and get a trail node as a  first child.
+Need to be used in a Node2D, and get a trail node as a first child.
-First assign target node,  Be sure this node it's not a child of target node.
+First assign target node,  Be sure this node it's not a child of this script node.
-You can active or desactive generation oof points.
+You can active or desactive generation of points.
-Max limit let you limit total amount of points.
+Max limit let you to limit total amount of points.
-Active collision active this property to Trail child node.
+Active collision set this property in Trail child node.